Pjotor777/Y-Modem-Protocol/README.md

 Integrates the kernel module uartAxi for bidirectional serial communication.

+Handles timeouts, when parts of a data stream are dropped

 ## Part 6: Full Protocol + "Evil" Medium
-Final integration of full YMODEM statechart logic.

-Handles medium behavior that includes:
+Device driver to handle interrupts from a UART hardware chip

 Complementing, dropping, and injecting bytes.